Sten: Mark II

-The barrel sleeve was shorter and rather than having small holes on the top, it had three sets of three holes equally spaced on the shroud.
+The barrel sleeve is shorter and rather than having small holes on the top, it has three sets of three holes equally spaced on the shroud.
 To allow a soldier to hold a Sten by the hot barrel sleeve with the supporting hand, an insulating lace-on leather sleeve guard was sometimes issued.
-Sten Mk II's in German possession were designated MP 749(e).
+Sten Mk IIs in German possession were designated MP 749(e).
 Some Mk IIs had wooden stocks.
-The Spz-kr assault rifle, a rudimentary German design made in the closing stages of the war, used the receiver and components from the Sten Mk II, and the MP 3008 was made as a cheap copy.
+The Spz-kr assault rifle, a rudimentary German design made in the closing stages of the war, uses the receiver and components from the Sten Mk II, and the MP 3008 was made as a cheap copy.